 At HBZ, caring for our communities is as important to us as being great bankers.
+In fact, we see the two as being interlinked.
 We believe that through caring for our neighbors, we develop a better appreciation for people and, in so doing we are better able to understand and serve our clients.
-HBZ recognises that social giving is not enough in its own right: for Corporate Social Investment to be truly effective and to make an on-going and meaningful difference in the lives of underprivileged people and to the overall economic wellbeing of the country, it needs to be well-managed and underpinned by the driving principle of sustainability that encompasses all the Group's stakeholders.
+HBZ recognises that social giving is not enough in its own right: for Corporate Social Investment (CSI) to be truly effective and to make an on-going and meaningful difference in the lives of underprivileged people and to the overall economic wellbeing of the country, it needs to be well-managed and underpinned by the driving principle of sustainability that encompasses all the Group's stakeholders.
 This approach ensures the effective and balanced management of the Bank's economic, social and environmental relationships.

-The Bank's CSR funding in South Africa focuses primarily in the following areas:
+The Bank's CSI funding in South Africa focuses primarily in the following areas: